sewenew/redis-llm/README.md

 After running the Docker image, you can go to the [Getting Started section](#getting-started) to see how to run redis-llm commands.

-### Install redis-protobuf With Source Code
+### Installing redis-llm from Source Code

-You can also install redis-llm with source code.
+You can also install a self-built redis-llm from the source code.

 redis-llm depends on curl and openssl, and you need to install these dependencies first.